 Two scholarships each valued at \$300 are available to male residents in the South Sydney area who wish to enrol in a fulltime course at the University.
-The scholarships, tenable for one year only, will be awarded on the results of the Leaving Certificate Examination in the immediately preceding year and may not be held concurrently with any other scholarship award.
-The scholarship is intended to enable a student to undertake the first year of a course with the possibility (provided that his first-year performance warrants it) of obtaining a later year Commonwealth Scholarship.
-Applications must be lodged with the Registrar after the announcement of the award of the Commonwealth Scholarships, but not later than 31st January, each year.
+The scholarships, tenable for one year only, will be awarded on the results of the Higher School Certificate Examination in the immediately preceding year and may not be held concurrently with any other scholarship award.
+The scholarship is intended to enable a student to undertake the first year of a course with the possibility (provided that his firstyear performance warrants it) of obtaining a later year Commonwealth University Scholarship.
+Applications must be lodged with the Registrar after the announcement of the award of the Commonwealth University Scholarships, but later not than 31st January, each year.